 Items in a package will always be checked-in/out or reserved together as these items behave as one asset.
 However, you can re-assemble i.e. break or remake the package (packaged assets have to be available) when required (see image below).
 To do so, hit ‘Re-Assemble Package’ button within a Package details page.

-You can schedule or start service or maintenance activity on a packaged asset from its detail page (see image below).
-This will send all the assets in that package to maintenance, not just that particular asset.
-Completing a maintenance event will make the assets available again for check outs and reservations.
-You can also record a service event if you want to make the assets available.
+You can schedule or start service or maintenance activity on a packaged Asset from its Details page.
+This will send all the Assets in that package to maintenance, not just that particular Asset.
+Completing a maintenance event will make the Assets available again for check outs and reservations.
+You can also record a service event if you want to make the Assets available.

 Share your queries regarding our Asset Tracking Software

 EZOfficeInventory is the leading asset tracking software used by a diverse set of companies worldwide.